cubleresearch/NodeMCU_ESP32_Tutorials/README.md

 Project: IBMM | NodeMCU ESP32 Tutorials

-Board development used in these tutorials is EH-MT LIVE DEVKIT
+Development board used in these tutorials is EH-MT LIVE DEVKIT

 Before procedding with tutorials in this repository watch https://youtu.be/-ZioPa59ng4 for installation of softwares.